SRGBmods/public/README.md

 **SRGBmods is hosting several projects to enhance your SignalRGB experience and make your life a bit easier:**
 ===

+To explain what this repository contains (directory names listed below):
+Components: Verified devices connected to aRGB controllers that should go in `%userprofile%\Documents\WhirlwindFX\Components`
+Plugins: Updated Device plugins that should go in `%userprofile%\Documents\WhirlwindFX\Plugins`

 **[CompGen](https://srgbmods.net/compgen/)**
 - generate custom shaped components for your fans/strips using your own desired name and image!